Courses

 Each week, Andrew will use his experience of writing, editing and publishing to guide you step-by-step through the creative process – from generating ideas and researching your subject, to structuring and polishing your text.
 You’ll read classic and cutting-edge texts, and put your new skills into practice.
 In the second half of the class, you will have the opportunity to share and discuss your own work, building critical skills and learning from your writing community.

-Thursday evenings, 6.30-9.30pm
+Tuesday evenings, 6.30-9.30pm

 If you enjoy the day, consider signing up to Hinterland’s newsletter and take a look at our forthcoming courses and mentoring programme.